 A recent study has investigated links between hair products and breast cancer.
 The findings have caused a stir, so in this article, we put the results into perspective.

-Today, the breast cancer rates among black and white women are similar.
-However, according to the authors of a new study:
+Today, the breast cancer rates among black and white women are

 “[B]lack women [are] more likely to be diagnosed with aggressive tumor subtypes and to die after a breast cancer diagnosis.”

 Scientists are working to pin down all the risk factors associated with breast cancer, and they are eager to understand why race-related disparities occur.

 The study, which now appears in the

 Over the years, a number of studies have hinted at hair products’ potential role in cancer.
 As the study authors explain, “Hair products contain more than 5,000 chemicals, including some with mutagenic and endocrine‐disrupting properties.”

 However, studies that have searched for an association between hair products and breast cancer in human populations have produced inconsistent results.

 The authors of the recent research, based at the National Institute of Environmental Health Sciences, set out to take a fresh look.
 They decided to include hair straighteners in their analysis because earlier studies have largely ignored them.
 Importantly, according to the authors, these straightening chemicals “are used predominately by women of African descent.”

 Because hair product ingredients tend to vary depending on whether the manufacturers market them to white or black women, the authors wondered if this might play a part in the disparity in breast cancer.

 To investigate, the researchers took data from the Sister Study.
 This dataset includes information from 50,884 women aged 35–74.
 The scientists followed the women for an average of 8.3 years.
 The participants had no personal history of breast cancer but at least one sister who had received a breast cancer diagnosis.